genometechlab/currentview/README.md

 **Parameters:**
 - `K`: Window size (will be made odd if even).
 Default: 9
 - `kmer`: Optional custom k-mer labels for x-axis.
 Should be an iterable with size `K`
+- `stats`: List of stats you would like to include in the stats visualization.
+Supports 'mean', 'median', 'std', 'variance', 'min', 'max', 'duration', 'kurtosis', 'skew' and user defined callables.
 - `plot_style`: PlotStyle object for signal visualization customization.
 Please refer to `PlotStyle` section
-- `plot_style`: PlotStyle object for kde visualization customization.
+- `plot_style_kde`: PlotStyle object for kde visualization customization.
 Please refer to `PlotStyle` section
 - `title`: Plot title
-- `figsize`: Figure size (width, height) in inches
 - `verbosity`: Logging level (0-4):
   - 0 = SILENT: No output
   - 1 = ERROR: Only errors